m9p909/Web-UI-For-Bedroom-Control/README.md

 - Computer info (shows info about my desktop)
 - Control Panel (lights on/off, fan on/off, computer on/off)
 - Motivational quote page

+### UI Requirements v1 (for SEG2105 Final
+- front page lists the temperature, humidity, light content, is door open
+- responsive navbar
+- another tab to show that the navbar works

+list of tabs:
+- Main(displays temp, humidity, light content, is my room empty, is door open)